stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   On the north wall rose still the ancient carved overmantel from the house in Olney Court, but to the cracked and precariously restored oils of the large Curwen portrait disaster had come.
-Time and unequal heating had done their work at last, and at some time since the room&rsquo;s last cleaning the worst had happened.
+Time and unequal heating had done their work at last, and at some time since the room's last cleaning the worst had happened.
 Peeling clear of the wood, curling tighter and tighter, and finally crumbling into small bits with what must have been malignly silent suddenness, the portrait of Joseph Curwen had resigned forever its staring surveillance of the youth it so strangely